oxylabs/oxylabs-sdk-python/README.md

 Push-Pull is an asynchronous integration method.
 This SDK implements this integration with a polling technique to poll the endpoint for results after a set interval of time.

-Using it as straightforward as using the realtime integration.
-The only difference is that it will return a channel with the Response.
-Below is an example of this integration method:
+Using it is as straightforward as using the realtime integration.
+The only difference is that it will return an asyncio Task that will eventually contain the Response.
+Below is an example of this integration method:"

 ```python
 import asyncio